Keva Marie Dine

 If you could talk to an expert to gain more insight on something, what would it be about?

 The “Fab Five” of workspace/productivity design….that’s a thing right?

 Someone who is an expert on office spaces and technology set up!
 What screens do we need, desks, chairs, office environment, ergonomics, cable management.
 HELP!

 What kind of opportunities/projects are you looking for?

 New talent.
 Always.

 What is your ideal client?

-When a client trusts me to find who they need and that I know who will be great for them.
-When my client is the decision maker and when there are less layers.
-When my client is committed to making the hire and do their due diligence in interviewing and providing feedback.
-When my client is transparent with me!!
+My ideal client trusts me to find who they need and trusts that I know who will be great for them.
+My best clients are committed to making the hire and are willing to do their due diligence when it comes to interviewing and providing me with feedback.
+It’s all about transparency!